-Written for Amish children in Amish schools, Pathway's program is a traditional approach to teaching phonics that uses workbooks and readers.
+Written for Amish children in Amish schools, Pathway's reading program is a traditional approach to teaching phonics that uses workbooks and readers.
 Content is God-honoring and wholesome, and it also reflects the agrarian environment in which many Amish live.
 The stories, while not filled with excitement and adventure, are true to life and engaging.
 Most stories take place in rural/farm settings, although some take place in other countries.

 The three workbooks for first grade are Before We Read, Learning through Sounds Book 1, and Learning through Sounds Book 2.
 The preprimer, titled First Steps, has a companion workbook.
 A single teacher's manual covers First Steps and Before We Read, while one teacher's edition covers the two Learning through Sounds workbooks.
 A set of flashcards is used along with these books.
 An optional seatwork book, Helping Yourself, is also available.